-Because the Overview and Scrutiny Committee is a Member led process, the role of the Chairman and Vice-Chairman is an important one.
+Because overview and scrutiny is a Member led process, the role of the Chairman and Vice-Chairman is an important one.
 The Chairman has a pivotal role in maintaining the focus of scrutiny activity on issues that are of concern to the residents of Woking.